unl-pal/argv-transformer/docs/tutorial/README.md

 | class renamed to `Main`, `main()` synthesized, file moved into `Grading/` | SV-COMP expects an entry point that drives the method with symbolic arguments |

 `Grading.yml` is the SV-COMP task definition naming the property files and the expected verdict.
-It is written only when `target=SVCOMP`.
+It is always written — SV-COMP is the only supported output format.

 Clean up with `./gradlew reset`, which deletes `build`, `database`, `suitablePrgms` and `benchmarks`.